 Table of Contents

-Assimilation in biology is referred to as the process in which the living organisms integrate the nutrients from various external resources in their body and utilizes them to satisfy the energy demands required to stay alive.
-In another definition, assimilation is described as the absorption of vitamins, minerals, and other chemicals from food within the intestinal tract.
-Furthermore, the breakage of complex molecules available in the food into the simpler particles, and then the movement of those modest units in those destinations in the living body where they are required such as active cells is often cited as assimilation.
-The process of photosynthesis, nitrogen fixation, conversion of magnesium supplements, and the formulation of biological tissues and fluids via adsorption of nutrients into the human body after the digestion in the intestine are some of the practical applications of biological assimilation.
+What is assimilation?
+Assimilation in biology is defined as the process in which living organisms integrate the nutrients from various external resources to their body and utilizes them to satisfy the energy demands required to stay alive.
+In another meaning, assimilation refers to the absorption of vitamins, minerals, and other chemicals from food within the intestinal tract.
+Furthermore, assimilating can also pertain to the breaking of complex molecules available in the food into the simpler particles, and then the movement of those modest units in those destinations in the living body where they are required such as active cells is often cited as assimilation.
+The process of photosynthesis, nitrogen fixation, conversion of magnesium supplements, and the formulation of biological tissues and fluids via adsorption of nutrients into the human body after digestion in the intestine are some of the practical applications of biological assimilation.
 Moreover, the growth, the renewal of the organisms, the structural developments, their reproduction, and the restoration of energy reserves in the body are supported by assimilation.
 It is often cited in thermodynamics that the human bodies are an open system that means that they can only exist and survive with the uninterrupted input of energies from the external resources supplied and hence, that supports the significance of assimilation in biology.

 Impact of Assimilation in Living Organisms

 Solar irradiation is the primary source of energy for all living creatures in the universe.
-The living organisms found in the earth, based on their use of various forms of nutrition to fulfill the energy demands (c.f.
-Fig 1) are divided into two types:
+The living organisms found in the earth, based on their use of various forms of nutrition to fulfill the energy demands (Figure 1) are divided into two types:

 The organisms that are capable of producing their food via light, water, carbon dioxide, and other chemicals are known as autotrophic organisms.
 The whole process in which the inorganic compounds in the form of various oxides of carbon are converted into organic compounds such as carbohydrates, amino acids, proteins, and other useful components is called carbon fixation also referred to as carbon assimilation.
 The autotrophic organisms are further classified into photoautotrophs and litho autotrophs based upon the utilization of sunlight and inorganic oxidation processes respectively.
 On the other side, heterotopic organisms are those kinds of creatures that are not capable of producing their own food and for the energy supplies, they solely rely on obtaining energy from external resources by assimilating the organic matter present in the food they eat.
 Thus, during assimilation, the complex proteins and carbohydrates are converted into glucose and amino acids.
 Therefore, in respiration, the glucose is employed while the amino acids are acquired in the building of new proteins.
 It is very important to understand that the process of dissimilation (the renewal of components parts due to destruction) and assimilation take part continually.
 Thus, it can be perceived from the above discussion that assimilation is a very vital phenomenon for the movement of digested food particles into various cells of the body where energy is required.